shjala/shjala.github.io/_posts/2015-09-08-blood-money.md

 <div dir="ltr" lang="en">

+**Update: Apparently, I beat everyone else to the punch and ended up in 1st place!**

 <p style="text-align:justify;">This is my write-up for Amnpardaz (Iranian AV company, I’ve <a href="https://github.com/shjalayeri/Padvish-AV">played</a> with their products before) and ISC (Iranian Society of Cryptology) Ransomware’s data decryption challenge.
 I’m not lying, it was really easy comparing to CTFs that I’ve played (and failed ;) ).
 It was three steps in total, you get a bunch of files for each step and you most decrypt them in order to get the next step email address.</p>

 <h2><strong>Step One</strong></h2>